Rishthegreat/Notes/School/Roaring 20s.md

 	- Not a lot of international trade during this time

 #### Calvin Coolidge
+- Won the election of 1924
+	- Keep Cool with Coolidge
 - “Silent Cal”
 	- He was known for not speaking much
 - Limited Government